Erectile Dysfunction (ED)

 A penile implant is a device that is placed into a man’s body and is designed to help him get an erection.
 It is an alternative long-term treatment, that is covered by many insurance plans, which allows an erection as often as you like, for as long as you wish.

-There are three basic types of penile implants that are available:
+Three basic types of penile implants are available, including: